Post by: Angie Knowles, ECO Canada

 One of the most exciting aspects of jobs in Canada’s green economy is the sheer number and range of different green careers out there.

-Many of these jobs present promising opportunities that few people have even heard of, as the latest post here demonstrates.
+Many of these jobs present promising opportunities that few people have even heard of.

 Of course, the real challenge with planning for a green career is not just being aware of all of the jobs available, but actually having a clear sense of which ones are in solid demand and feature long-term job security.